Fall (Lenggries)

 Fall is, or was respectively, a small village (Kirchdorf) in the Lenggries municipality in Landkreis Bad Tölz-Wolfratshausen, Upper Bavaria, Germany.
 It is located on an peninsula of Lake Sylvenstein.

 It is named after Faller Klamm, which is located northward.
-Older names were Am Fall oder Zum Faal.
-The village is mentioned first in 1280 as a farm house.
+It had previously been called Am Fall and Zum Faal.
+The village is first mentioned as a farm house, in 1280.

-In 1954, the old village was abandoned because of the construction of Sylvenstein Dam (Sylvensteinspeicher).
-The village was flooded intentionally in 1959.

-A newly built village with the same name was created at a height of 773 metres and 100 metres away from the former location.
+In 1954, the old village was abandoned due to the construction of the Sylvenstein Dam (Sylvensteinspeicher).
+The village was flooded intentionally in 1959 and rebuilt (using the same name) at a height of 773 metres and 100 metres away from the former location.

-As of March 20, 2015 the village had a population of 111.
+As of March 20, 2015, the village had a population of 111.
 The village is connected via Bundesstraße 307.
-A road bridge (built in 1959) named Faller-Klamm-Brücke spans over the lake starting in the northeast and has a length of 329 metres.
+A 329 metre long road bridge (built in 1959) named Faller-Klamm-Brücke spans the lake from the northeast.